Seagate/cortx/doc/OVA/2.0.0/CORTX_on_Open_Virtual_Appliance.rst

     <details>
    <summary><a>Click here to view the known issues.</a></summary>

 #.
+On the CORTX GUI, the S3 audit logs are not displayed.

+#.
 After configuring the CORTX GUI, if any system alerts are displayed.
 You can ignore these system alerts.

    .. image:: https://github.com/Seagate/cortx/blob/main/doc/images/AlertsError.png